Harnessing evolution to understand human disease

 Why do genetic mutations causing human disease, also give rise to animal adaptation?

-What cellular adaptations are required to survive disease-causing environments?
+What cellular adaptations are required to survive disease-causing conditions?

 Can animal genomes serve as blueprints for treating human disease?